eduncan911/mspec/README.md

     » It should smell like a clean dog
 ```

 The output specifies the feature and then the scenario you are testing.

-There are multiple output settings that can be configured as well.
+There are multiple output settings that can be configured as well with `MSpec`.
+It is
+configured by default to output stdout for easy visibility.
+An HTML runner will be
+included (shortly); or, you can implement your own custom output (e.g. json post to
+a C.I. build server).

-## Errors are well defined
+# Errors are well defined

 Let's add a feature that has a spec that will blow up.